-Consensus Forecasting -- Economic, demographic, caseload and revenue forecasts are essential for a variety of governmental planning and budgeting functions.
-Most importantly, revenue and caseload estimates are needed to ensure that the State meets the constitutional balanced budget requirement.
+Economic, demographic, resource-demand and revenue forecasts are essential for a variety of governmental planning and budgeting functions.
+Most importantly, revenue and resource-demand estimates are needed to ensure that the state meets the constitutional balanced budget requirement.
 In this regard, the various forecasts are primarily used in the development of the constitutionally required Long-Range Financial Outlook, the Governor's budget recommendations and the General Appropriations Act.
-Economic and demographic forecasts are also used to support estimates of revenues and demands for state services
+Economic and demographic forecasts are also used to support estimates of revenues and demands for state services.

 Florida's revenue forecasting system is founded on a base forecast which typically assumes a "current law, current administration" structure in which no changes are allowed to the legal setting and practices known at the time of the forecast.
-The multi-stage process begins with the adoption of a national economic forecast from a private forecasting firm, and the subsequent development of a Florida-specific economic forecast based on the major elements of the national forecast.
+The multi-stage process begins with the adoption of a national economic forecast based on information from a private forecasting firm, and the subsequent development of a Florida-specific economic forecast based on the major elements of the national forecast.
 Key state economic variables are then used to model the likely paths of individual revenue sources.
-They are further adjusted by recent collection trends and calibrated to current receipts.
+They are further adjusted by recent revenue collection trends and calibrated to current receipts.
 This process determines the baseline forecasts, and proposed law changes are modeled as deviations from the projected base.
 In the next round of forecasts, the process begins again, and the baseline is updated to account for any new or changed information, such as data revisions and law changes.
 All revenue estimates are made on a "cash" basis where revenues are assigned to the fiscal year in which they are likely to be received.
-Other conferences follow a similar process, and most rely heavily on the shape of the Florida-specific economic forecast.
+The resource-demand conferences follow a similar process, and most rely heavily on the shape of the Florida-specific economic forecast.

 Rather than constitutional or statutory guidance, the classification of recurring and non-recurring revenues is based on institutional forecasting conventions developed over time by the principals of the Revenue Estimating Conference.
 Typically, the forecasted revenue level for each baseline year is deemed to be the "recurring" amount of funds for that year, regardless of the projected levels in subsequent years.
 Narrow exceptions are made for one-time events such as hurricanes and the receipt of special federal funds, as well as time-limited statutory provisions.
-Recent estimates have generally included three budget years in the analysis adopted at the conference.
-The annual Long Term Revenue Analysis (Book 2) adopted each Fall contains 10-year forecasts for revenues.
+Recent estimates have included at least three complete fiscal years in the forecast adopted at the conference.
+Moreover, the annual Long-Term Revenue Analysis (Book 2) adopted each Fall contains 10-year forecasts for revenues.